aleksj/wikidata-mci/README.md

 **WikiData-MCI** is a new-generation AI-enhanced interface to Wikidata that offers the power of large language models, agentic technology based on MCP, and user-friendly visual interactivity.

 **Model-Context-Interface** is the user interface developed for access to a MCP server.
 It performs a similar role as a web browser would in interfacing with a HTTP server.

-While agents can use a MCP server directly, interfaces are designed for human access to the MCP servers.
-Both agents as well as interfaces employ LLM technology.
+Namely, MCP servers aren't just for agents, they're also for humans.
+MCIs are designed to augment human intelligence and provide a user-friendly interface for accessing MCP servers.
+Both agents and interfaces employ LLM technology.

 ## 🌟 Features